RVRX/blog/posts/unraid.md

 The case still had an [ASRock H81M-HDS](https://www.asrock.com/mb/Intel/H81M-HDS/) motherboard and _i5-4690K_ I had left in it, along with my old coil-whining GTX 970.
 I popped the 970 out as I didn't want to pay for all that extra electricity, and I figured the CPU could handle some light transcode loads on its own (it can).

-The ASRock board is definitely in the ‘budget' class and comes with an entertaining listing of "unique features" (half are Windows programs, the other half are pretty standard motherboard features) that take up a few pages in the manual:
+The ASRock board is definitely in the 'budget' class and comes with an entertaining listing of "unique features" (half are Windows programs, the other half are pretty standard motherboard features) that take up a few pages in the manual:

 - **_ASRock APP Shop_** (Easily install Norton by accident while you try to update your BIOS)
 - **_ASRock A-Tuning_** (Software to easily over-overclock your system)